Services Contacts Free Consultation via WhatsApp

 Yes.
 All personal data is processed in accordance with Russian Federal Law No. 152-FZ \

 Yes, technically you can order the certificate through the Gosuslugi portal.
-However, this requires a verified account (through a Russian mobile operator or a visit to a service center) and a Russian passport.
+However, this requires a verified account (via a Russian mobile operator or a visit to a service center) and a Russian passport.
 For individuals located outside Russia, this method is often unavailable or inconvenient.
 Additionally, a certificate ordered through Gosuslugi will be issued without an apostille — the apostille must be obtained separately.
 We handle the entire process, including the apostille.

 No, apostille is not required for Kazakhstan.
 Russia and Kazakhstan have a Legal Assistance Treaty, meaning official documents issued by government authorities of one country are accepted in the other without additional legalization.
 A notarized translation into Kazakh is sufficient.